 Your food cart, equipment, and trailer cost money.
 If something happens to one of them, you are not only faced with the cost of repairing or replacing it but also the lost income while the item is not working.
 This is why you should consider commercial property insurance—it can provide coverage for your equipment.

 Policies are usually written on a named-peril basis, meaning what happens to something has to be specified in the policy to be covered.
-Examples of named perils include:
+Examples of named perils include the following:

 - Fire: If your business suffers fire or smoke damage